CrayLabs/SmartSim/README.md

 execute it on data stored within the database.

 Notice that when we set the model in the database, we set the device arguement to **GPU**.
-By doing this we ensure that exection of the model takes place on a GPU if one is available to the database.
+By doing this we ensure that execution of the model takes place on a GPU if one is available to the database.

 ```Python